agustus9/Cloud-Security-Portfolio/README.md

 Configure Salesforce application with SAML in Okta Admin Portal
 ---
-***How to Configure SAML 2.0 for Salesforce: https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-in-Salesforce.html
+---How to Configure SAML 2.0 for Salesforce: https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-in-Salesforce.html

 ---